arabellas-craft/arabellas-craft.github.io/_posts/2026-03-20-paradigm-shifting.md

 permalink: /chaos-magic-paradigm-shifting
 ---

 If you've read the piece on [belief as a tool](/chaos-magic-belief-as-tool), you already know that chaos magic treats belief systems as something you pick up and put down.
 Paradigm shifting is how you actually do that.
 It's the practice of adopting a complete belief framework for a working, then setting it aside when you're done.
+And if you've landed here first, [the introduction](/what-is-chaos-magic) covers the ground both pieces assume.

 ## What Makes It Work